 - ISS.BASELINE: The requested VLTI array for the interferometric observations: small, medium, large or astrometric with the ATs, or UTs with the UTs.
 See the VLTI configuration page. - ISS.VLTITYPE: The requested type of interferometric observations; several options can be selected from this keyword list, e.g. "imaging + timeseries" for recurring imaging of a variable object.
 For details, see the VLTI user manual. - COU.AG.TYPE: This keyword defines the type of Coudé guiding to be used.
-The default setting, COU.AG.TYPE = DEFAULT, implies that, for the ATs, NAOMI or, for the UTs, MACAO will be used (equivalent to COU.AG.TYPE = ADAPT\OPT).
-If on the UTs Coudé guiding in the infrared ("CIAO on-axis") is required, the keyword has to be specifically set to COU.AG.TYPE = IR\AO\ONAXIS1; in this case the K-band light will be split 50/50 between CIAO and GRAVITY implying a 0.75m lower sensitivity with GRAVITY.
-For offset Coudé guiding in the infrared ("CIAO off-axis"), COU.AG.TYPE = IR\AO\OFFAXIS has to be set.
+The default setting, COU.AG.TYPE = DEFAULT, implies that, for the ATs, NAOMI or, for the UTs, MACAO will be used (equivalent to COU.AG.TYPE = ADAPT_OPT).
+For offset Coudé guiding in the infrared ("CIAO off-axis"), COU.AG.TYPE = IR_AO_OFFAXIS has to be set.
 In this case, an offset Coudé guide star has to be specified, that is COU.AG.GSSOURCE = SETUPFILE has to also be specified (see below).

-Under special circumstances (e.g. for crowded fields) it might be necessary to use NAOMI or MACAO with the technical CCD (TCCD) by setting COU.AG.TYPE = ADAPT\OPT\TCCD, respectively, in order to carry out a manual acquisition and to accurately centre the chosen Coudé guide star before closing the respective AO loop.
+Under special circumstances (e.g. for crowded fields) it might be necessary to use NAOMI or MACAO with the technical CCD (TCCD) by setting COU.AG.TYPE = ADAPT_OPT_TCCD, respectively, in order to carry out a manual acquisition and to accurately centre the chosen Coudé guide star before closing the respective AO loop.
 However this is not necessary for most programmes.
-Therefore, users are advised to leave COU.AG.TYPE = DEFAULT, unless they are sure that CIAO off-axis is required (COU.AG.TYPE = IR\AO\OFFAXIS) or the specific setting has been discussed with the instrument scientist and USD before phase 2 submission.

-- COU.AG.GSSOURCE: This keyword is used to tell the system which source shall be used for Coudé guiding (see Sect.
-2.2.2). - In single-field mode the keyword can have the following values: - $\ast$ SCIENCE: Coudé guiding on the science object.
-The coordinates are those given by the RA/DEC fields of the target. - \ SETUPFILE: Coudé guiding on a chosen guide star different from the science object.
+Therefore, users are advised to leave COU.AG.TYPE = DEFAULT, unless they are sure that CIAO off-axis is required (COU.AG.TYPE = IR_AO_OFFAXIS) or the specific setting has been discussed with the instrument scientist and USD before phase 2 submission. - COU.AG.GSSOURCE: This keyword is used to tell the system which source shall be used for Coudé guiding (see Sect.
+2.2.2). - In single-field mode the keyword can have the following values: - SCIENCE: Coudé guiding on the science object.
+The coordinates are those given by the RA/DEC fields of the target. - SETUPFILE: Coudé guiding on a chosen guide star different from the science object.
 The coordinates are those given in the COU.AG.ALPHA/DELTA fields in the acquisition template.
 Please note the constraints for NAOMI/MACAO guide star in Sect.
 2.2.5 and 2.2.4 and that these constraints are also pertinent if Coudé guiding are attempted on the SCIENCE object. - In dual-field mode it must always be SETUPFILE.
 The coordinates given in COU.AG.
 ALPHA/DELTA can either be the fringe-tracking target coordinates or the coordinates of a different guide star (Sect.
 2.2.2). - COU.AG.ALPHA/DELTA: Coordinates of the Coudé guide star.
 These keywords should only be specified if the keyword COU.AG.GSSOURCE is set to SETUPFILE.
-Otherwise they should be 0 as the Coudé Guiding will use the science target to guide on. - COU.GS.MAG: Coudé guide star Visual (MACAO, NAOMI) or K-band (CIAO) magnitude.
+Otherwise they should be 0 as the Coudé Guiding will use the science target to guide on. - COU.GS.MAG: Coudé guide star V-band (MACAO), R-Band (NAOMI) or K-band (CIAO) magnitude.
 This should always be specified.
 In the case of a variable star the faintest magnitude should be given. - COU.AG.PMA/PMD: RA/DEC proper motion of the Coudé guide star in arcsec/year.
 These keywords should only be specified if the keyword COU.AG.GSSOURCE is set to SETUPFILE.
-Otherwise they should be 0.0 as the Coudé Guiding will use the science target to guide on.

-• TEL.TARG.PARALLAX: This keyword specifies the parallax of the fringe-tracking target.
+Otherwise they should be 0.0 as the Coudé Guiding will use the science target to guide on. - TEL.TARG.PARALLAX: This keyword specifies the parallax of the fringe-tracking target.
 It is required for accurate fringe positioning if the parallax exceeds 100 mas.